syncfusion-content/xamarin-docs/Xamarin/Introduction/DownloadAndInstallation.md

 {% endhighlight %}

-N> If you don’t add the above line, our controls will not be loaded in WP, WinRT and iOS platforms, and it will be looking blank.
+N> When you do noÂ’t add the above line, controls are not loaded in WP, WinRT and iOS platforms, and it looks blank.